LOCAVORE’S DELIGHT: The Series # 6.

 In the summer, basil is a prolific green.
 Synonymous with summer pesto.
 Despite basil’s abundance in the summer garden, this member of the mint family is rarely used fresh in most kitchens, which is an insult to its fine cross between licorice and clover flavor.

-It’s most often over-done, over-used, too dry and in a jar on the spice rack, Jay adds.
+It’s most often over-done, over-used, too dry and in a jar on the spice rack.
 As a culture we’ve lost a touch with fresh herbs, and we substitute for dry herbs because we do weekly grocery shopping instead of daily shopping.

 Basil, parsley, and mint could easily be added to the list of offerings to the “meat and three menu,” to up our vegetable wattage to 10.
 With fresh herbs on the list, we could up it to 20.